Counting Hallucinations in Diffusion Models: Formal Definition, Datasets, and Evaluation Protocol for Counting Hallucinations

 \subsection{Datasets, Counting Hallucinations and Evaluation Protocol}

 The CountHalluset suite consists of three datasets for studying counting hallucinations: ToyShape, SimObject, and RealHand.
-Representative examples from each dataset are shown on the left side of \reffig{fig1}.
+Examples from each dataset and corresponding counting hallucinations are shown in \reffig{fig_apx: datasets_examples} and \ref{fig_apx: count_hallu_examples}.
 Additional statistical summaries are provided in Appendix~\ref{sec: appendix-datasets}.